 "Adrian, it's me."
-The woman put her lantern down and once the glare was out of his eyes Adrian could see her properly.
-And when she took her hood down, he recognized her.
+The woman put her lantern down and took her hood off and once the glare was out of his eyes Adrian saw her properly.

 "Adrian?" said Abigael, trying to look over his shoulder.
 "Who's in there with you?"

-But they were both gone before the cry came, leaving behind only the petals of the little white flowers, dancing in the October breeze.
+But they were both gone before he could, leaving behind only the petals of the white flowers, dancing in the October breeze.

 There was, however, a new apparition that took her place, one sighted increasingly often as the town grew and the old mountain trail became a true road and newcomers built their houses there.
-It was the spirit of a young man with a blue scarf, who wanders through the woods on autumn nights when the moon is full.
-Sometimes he will stop at the boundary of a yard or fence and call out to the people in the house, asking them to open their doors and help him, though so far none have dared to do so, not even Old Mother Williams, who sees and hears him more often than any other.
+It was the ghost of a young man with a blue scarf who wanders through the woods.
+Sometimes he will stop at the boundary of a yard or fence and call out, asking people to open their doors and help him, but none have dared, not even Old Mother Williams, who sees and hears him more often than anyone.

-And sometimes, just sometimes, people will wake to find a bouquet of bleeding white flowers on their doorstep the next morning, wilting but still fresh.
-And they'll take the blossoms and dispose of them somewhere far away from their property, and shiver as they do, and be thankful for their blessings.
+Now and then people will wake to find a bouquet of bleeding white flowers on their doorstep the next morning, wilting but still fresh.
+They dispose of the blossoms somewhere far away from their property, and shiver as they do, and say a thankful prayer for their blessings.
 And the good fortune of their families.